tooveo/atom-ruby/README.md

 3. Maximum Bulk byte size is reached (default: 128KB).

 In case of failure the tracker will preform an exponential backoff with jitter.
+The tracker stores events in memory.

+Note:
+By default the tracker is blocking if the backlog is full.
+You can change it by setting is_blocking=false
+1. If the tracker is blocking -> tracker.track() will wait until there is space at the backlog
+2. If the tracker is not blocking -> tracker.track() will call the on_error callback if the backlog is full.

+### Tracker onError

 Case of failure the error_callback function will be called, which by default just logs the error to console If you want to handle the error otherwise just overwrite the function (see example above).
-The tracker stores events in memory.

 ### Low Level (Basic) SDK